TheNexerProject/LunaImage/README.md

     <h1>Manax</h1>
 </div>

-Manax allows you to create various types of Luna Linux system image.
+Manax is a tool written in [Rust](https://www.rust-lang.org/), that allows you to create various types of Luna Linux system image.
 With this tool you can easily create ISO image of Luna or instalation media.

 ## Installation
 Manax is at a very early stage of development.
 Currently, there is no option to use it for the purpose for which it is intended.